Sara Gross

-Sara Gross (born March 26, 1976 in Sarnia, Ontario) is a former professional triathlete, who was born in Canada but competed for Great Britain.
-She grew up in Kitchener, Ontario and Dubai, United Arab Emirates.
+Sara Gross (born March 26, 1976, in Sarnia, Ontario) is a former professional triathlete, who was born in Canada but competed for Great Britain.
+She grew up in Kitchener, Ontario, and Al Ain, United Arab Emirates.
 In 2005, she won the ITU European Long Distance Triathlon (4 km swimming, 120 km road cycling, 30 km running) in Säter, Sweden.
 In 2014, she won two Ironman Triathlon events; Ironman Brazil and Ironman Mont-Tremblant.
 Gross retired from professional triathlon in 2016 and now focuses on her media career.

 Gross attended Dollar Academy in Scotland for high school.
 She went on to attend Queen's University in Ontario, Canada where she obtained her bachelor's and master's degree.
 In June 2006, she graduated from University of Edinburgh earning a PhD in ancient history and religion with her dissertation focusing on women's history.
 It was during this time in Edinburgh that she took up the sport of triathlon.